 Skip’s home life during his younger years was one of great strife.
 His father, John Sr., was an abusive alcoholic capable of brutal physical abuse.
 Bayless would reveal this in an autobiographical feature titled, Here I Am.

-His mother, who’d lose her own battle with the bottle, was no better.
+His mother, who’d lost her own battle with the bottle, was no better.
 They both looked at Skip and his siblings as burdens.
 As a result, Skip found himself sleeping on friends’ couches as much as possible.

-The only place he found refuge from the cruelty of his parents was on the field or on his motorcycle.
+The only place he found refuge from the cruelty of his parents was on the field or his motorcycle.

 Education

-Upon completion, his instructor Elizabeth Burdette invited him to write a sports column for the high school paper.
+Upon completion, his instructor, Elizabeth Burdette, invited him to write a sports column for the high school paper.
 It was there that young Skip became captivated by the written word.

 Upon graduation, Skip won the prestigious Grantland Rice Scholarship for sports writing awarded by Vanderbilt University.
-There he served as the sports editor for The Hustler student newspaper.
+There, he served as the sports editor for The Hustler student newspaper.

 Early Career